sourcehut-mirrors/chawan/doc/image.md

   failure, we fall back to 256.
 You can override color register count using the `display.sixel-colors` configuration value.

-* For the most efficient sixel display, you will want a cell height that is a multiple of 6.
-Otherwise, the images will have to be re-coded several times on scroll.

 * Normally, Sixel encoding runs in two passes.
 On slow computers, you can try setting `display.sixel-colors = 2`, which will skip the first pass (but will also display everything in monochrome).